Judian81/Rainmeter-OneClick-Part1/README.md

 -Smoke Counter

+we can see the month, day and hour of the time we stopped smoking. you can set the date you stoppend smoking from the hour you stopped. you can change the width and height. also possible to scale.

 -Steam Chat

 possible to add 4 friends. use custom names and pictures you like to have. needs steam id links to work,